SealtielFreak/kurses.py/README.md

     elif "d" in console.keyspressed():
         x += 1

-    # all draw runtime of string with random colors
+    # all draw events of string with random colors
     _x = x

     for _c in "Random color":